xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 ## Frequently Asked Questions

 ### Can the trusted location conditional access policy be used to bypass the requirement for multi-factor authentication?

+### Due to the regional authorization model I have more than one Azure AD tenant.
+Do I need purchase multiple licenses for the same employee?

+Each identity that will be used to access the Partner Center API or Partner Center Dashboard will require multi-factor authentication.
+If you are planning to utilize Microsoft Azure multi-factor authentication then you will need to purchase the appropriate license for each identity.
+The result of this could mean you will be purchasing multiple licenses for the same employee since they might have multiple identities within Azure AD.

 No, this will not work because of how the requirement is being enforced.
 Each time you connecting to Partner Center you must be authenticated using multi-factor authentication.